** This Texas Hill Country Winery Travel Guide was Updated: 1/11/22

 Did you know that Texas Hill Country is the nation’s second most-visited AVA (behind Napa Valley)?
-I’ve always been a firm believer that you don’t have to travel to the West Coast to find incredible wine in the U.S. While Tom, and I visited Austin last fall, we decided to make a day trip out to the surrounding wineries — and we were very impressed.
+I’ve always been a firm believer that you don’t have to travel to the West Coast to find incredible wine in the U.S. Every time Tom and I visited Austin, we always end up making a day trip out to the surrounding wineries — and we’re always very impressed.

 If you’re a wine lover, wineries in Texas Hill Country should be on your radar.
 Some of the grapes that define Texas Hill Country today include Tempranillo, Mourvèdre, Sangiovese, and Viognier (which happens to also be the state grape of my home state: Virginia!)

 If you’re headed to either Austin or San Antonio, I would highly recommend making a detour to explore some of these incredible wineries in Texas Hill Country.

 You can knock out two birds with one stone here at Salt Lick Cellars: taste some authentic Texas wine, and head next door to enjoy some of the best barbecue that Texas has to offer!
 We popped in to do a quick tasting before dinner, and we were incredibly impressed with how friendly the staff was, and the quality of their wines.
 The best part?
 You can buy either wine or beer here at Salt Lick Cellars and bring them over to dinner — the restaurant is BYOB!

 The staff offered us burnt ends to pair with our wines while tasting, and the experience was pretty magical.
 After your tasting, head out to their spacious wine garden and sip on some wine while enjoying views of their vineyard.